BANGKOK CITY GUIDE: Must do in Bangkok

 Follow this Bangkok city guide to discover the best things to do in Bangkok

 The first stop on your list must be the biggest and oldest temple in Bangkok.
-King Rama I, built it centuries ago as a place of healing and Thailand’s first university.
+King Rama I built it centuries ago as a place of healing and Thailand’s first university.
 Visited by thousands of tourists each year for its exceptionally large golden Buddha statue.
 The giant gold sculpture is over 150 feet long with notably huge feet, inlaid with stones and pearls.
 Across the grounds, you can see over a thousand Buddha images.
-If you visit today you can get a traditional Thai massage in one of Thailand’s most esteemed schools of massage.

 Since its construction in 1782, this palace has been hugely popular and a major historical attraction in Bangkok.
 It’s been used to home royals for generations, but now only for occasional ceremonies whilst homing the Jade/Emerald Buddha.
 Even though it’s only 31 inches tall, it’s the most worshipped statue in Thailand.